Te Haratau – lifting the quality of NZ's physical learning environments

 Timeframes

-By mid July 2023, we aim to have collected a year’s worth of data on condition, fitness for purpose and operational efficiency for 20% of the state school property portfolio.
+From July 2023, we have collected a year’s worth of data on condition, fitness for purpose and operational efficiency for 20% of the state school property portfolio.
 We are rolling out the model in stages and have introduced our sources of data incrementally over the last few years.

 We are now rolling out IEM devices and condition assessments, starting with schools in the 24/25 5YA year.
 These schools will have IEM devices installed and assessors will come on site to complete a condition assessment.
 At the same time, these schools will be asked to complete the SEPE questionnaire to gather their perspective on how well their buildings and site support their education vision and daily practice.
-Any schools that haven’t completed their energy survey will also need to complete this as part of the operational efficiency pou to help schools meet their obligations under the Carbon Neutral Government Programme.
+Schools that haven’t completed their energy survey will also need to complete this to meet their obligations under the Carbon Neutral Government Programme.

 We are also installing IEM devices in schools that are network ready, but not part of the 24/25 5YA year.